rcos/CSCI2961-01-Fall2016/Syllabus.md

 ## Grading Criteria:

-- 2 Quizzes (15 points each) - 30%  (**4th March, 22nd April**)
+- 2 Quizzes (15 points each) - 30%  (**7th October, 18th November**)
 - 10 Labs (3 points each) - 30%
 - Project - 40%

 ## Quiz Dates

-- Quiz 1 4th March
+- Quiz 1 7th October
-- Quiz 2 22nd April
+- Quiz 2 18th November

 93 and above A; 90 and above A-; 85 and above B+; 80 and above B; 75 and above B-; 70 and above C+; 65 and above C; 60 and above C-; 55 and above D+; 50 and above D.

 ## Community:

-Please join csci2963-01 channel in http://rcos.slack.com
+Please join csci2963-01-Fall2016 channel in http://rcos.slack.com

 ## Integrity